decentldotland/ark-network/README.md

 ## Synopsis
 Ark Network is a protocol for verified multi-chain addresses (identities) linking.
 The protocol consists of an oracle address on Arweave network and other data registry contracts on EVM (and possibly non-EVM chains) with a validation backend.
 The protocol support Telegram identity linkage with the multi-chain addresses as well.

+## Disclaimer
+Ark V1 Node (Ark Network) has been deprecated in favor of Ark V2 (Ark Protocol), the current node does not process the verification of any new identity linking request.
+However, it is still available in read mode only.
+[Check Ark Protocol - V2 here!](https://github.com/decentldotland/ark-protocol)

 ## Install & run it

 ```sh